Email Subject Line Experiment

 • Two-sided p-value

-This mirrors the logic in Chapter 2: a simple difference in means test between treatment and control in a randomized experiment.
+This mirrors the logic in standard literature: a simple difference in means test between treatment and control in a randomized experiment.

 def diff_in_means_analysis(treat, control, outcome_col='responded'):